apache/logging-log4cxx/src/site/markdown/usage.md

 1.  **Logging performance when logging is turned off.**

+    The LOG4CXX\_DEBUG and similar macros have a cost of an in-lined null pointer check plus an integer comparison when the logger not currently enabled for that level.
+    The other terms inside the macro are not evaluated.

-    When logging is turned off entirely or just for a set of levels, the cost of a log request consists of a method invocation plus an integer comparison.
-The LOG4CXX\_DEBUG and similar macros suppress unnecessary expression evaluation if the request is not enabled.
+    When the level is enabled for a logger but the logging hierarchy is turned off entirely or just for a set of levels, the cost of a log request consists of a method invocation plus an integer comparison.

-2.  **The performance of deciding whether to log or not to log when logging is turned on.**
+2.  **Actually outputting log messages**

+    This is the cost of formatting the log output and sending it to its target destination.
+Here again, a serious effort was made to make layouts (formatters) perform as quickly as possible.
+The same is true for appenders.

+3.  **The cost of changing a logger's level.**

+    The threshold value stored in any child logger is updated.
-    This is essentially the performance of walking the logger hierarchy.
+    This is done iterating over the map of all known logger objects and walking the hierarchy of each.
-    When logging is turned on, log4cxx still needs to compare the level of the log request with the level of the request logger.
-However, loggers may not have an assigned level; they can inherit them from the logger hierarchy.
-Thus, before inheriting a level, the logger may need to search its ancestors.

     There has been a serious effort to make this hierarchy walk to be as fast as possible.
 For example, child loggers link only to their